dmcghan/intro-to-javascript/2-adding-javascript-to-apex-apps.md

 ### **Part 4:** Using Static Files

 In the last part, you added JavaScript code directly to page and component level attributes.
 For performance and reusability reasons, it can be beneficial to move JavaScript code to Static Files instead.
-While you don't have enough JavaScript code in the sample to realize those benefits, in this part you'll move the code added in the previous part to Static Files.
+While you don't have enough JavaScript code in the Sample Database Application to realize those benefits, in this part you'll move the code added previously to Static Files to see how it's done.

 1. The following code contains the `doWork` function that's being invoked on the home page and the function that's styling the colors of the Sales by Category chart.
 The only change to the second function is that it now has a name (it was an anonymous function before).
 Save the code in a new file on your computer named **sample-db-app.js**.